vseventer/markmyjourney/content/blog/20170528-easter-break-in-cornwall.md

 {{< photo "IMG_3532.JPG" >}}

 ## Cornwall
 Due to the traffic, we arrived in the Cornwall area about three hours later than planned.
 We changed our plans, and decided to head to Looe, a small coastal town on the southeast corner of Cornwall.
-The towns in this area of the country look very similar, with a harbor surrounded by houses built on the hillside.
+The towns in this area of the country look very similar; a harbor surrounded by houses built on the hillside.

 {{< photo "IMG_3535.JPG" >}}